ILightThings/Overthewire/Natas/README.md

 Hoa boi.... ( Had to look this one up)

 You inject another file for the grep command to lookup.
-Lets do `/etc/natas_webpass/natas11` cause thats the goal I guess.
+Lets do `a /etc/natas_webpass/natas11` cause thats the goal I guess.

 ![image-20200910202050243](natas11.png)